craftweg/website/priv/posts/2018-08-19-open-source-mindfulneess.md

 ---
 title: Open source mindfulness
-excerpt: Not being mindful when contributing and maintaining open source projects might lead to burnout or low self-steem.
+description: Not being mindful when contributing and maintaining open source projects might lead to burnout or low self-steem.
 In this blog post I talk about some principles that I applied to have a healthier relationship with the open source.
 categories: [xcode, scale, swift, tuist, developer]
 ---